// we did the transformation on ourselves first

 The decision

-The transition arrives faster than expected.
-We decide to close Beta Launch and build the right shape of company for the new world.
+Transition arrives faster than expected.
+We close Beta Launch and build the right shape of company for the new world.

 2026